genericrobot77/ontocast/docs/index.md

 ## Acknowledgments

-- Built with Python and RDFlib
+- Uses RDFlib for semantic triple management
 - Uses docling for pdf/pptx conversion
-- Uses OpenAI's language models for semantic analysis
+- Uses OpenAI's / Ollama language models for semantic analysis
 - Uses langchain/langgraph

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.